Fliplet/fliplet-agent/README.md

 };
 ```

-Once you have a configuration file on your system, starting the agent is as simple as running the following command from your shell:
+Once you have a configuration file like the one above saved on disk, starting the agent is as simple as running the following command from your shell:

 ```bash
 fliplet-agent start ./path/to/configurationFile.js